sebsauvage/Shaarli/doc/md/Upgrade-and-migration.md

 Once downloaded, extract the archive locally and update your remote installation (e.g. via FTP) -be sure you keep the content of the `data` directory!

+If you use translations in gettext mode - meaning you manually changed the default mode -, reload your web server.

-After upgrading, access your fresh Shaarli installation from a web browser; the configuration and data store will then be automatically updated, and new settings added to `data/config.json.php` (see [Shaarli configuration](Shaarli-configuration) for more details).
+After upgrading, access your fresh Shaarli installation from a web browser; the configuration and data store will then be automatically updated, and new settings added to `data/config.json.php` (see [Shaarli configuration](Shaarli configuration) for more details).

 ## Upgrading with Git